YanivDoron/Accelerating-Matrix-Multiplication-/5_Shared_Memory/README.md

 ### 📊 Benchmark Results

 The benchmark results clearly demonstrate the performance benefits of using shared memory in CUDA matrix multiplication kernels.
-By comparing execution times across four GPU implementations—naive block-based,  streamed, and their shared-memory optimized versions—we observe consistent and substantial speedups as matrix size increases.
+By comparing execution times across four GPU implementations—naive block-based, streamed, and their shared-memory-optimized counterparts—we observe **consistent and substantial speedups** as matrix size increases.

-Using shared memory significantly enhances the performance of the block-based kernel.
-While the naive block version reaches a 14.76× speedup at size 2048×2048, the shared memory variant achieves 21.64×—a gain of nearly 50%.
-This improvement grows consistently with matrix size, showing that shared memory greatly reduces global memory access and boosts data reuse within each tile, making the block kernel far more efficient.
+Shared memory significantly enhances the block-based kernel.
+While the naive block version achieves a 14.76× speedup at size 2048×2048, the shared memory version reaches **21.64×**—an improvement of nearly **50%**.
+This improvement scales with problem size, showing how shared memory effectively reduces global memory traffic and increases data reuse, making the block kernel far more efficient.

 ![Performance Plot](images/graph.png)